Süleyman Seba: Club president

-In 1957, Seba became an active member of Beşiktaş J.K.
+In 1957, Seba became an active member of Beşiktaş.

 Six years later, in 1963, he became a member of the club's Presidential Council.

-In 1984 Seba took the helm of the club, gaining more votes in the presidential election than Mehmet Üstünkaya who was the club president between 1981–1984.
+In 1984, Seba took the helm of the club, gaining more votes in the presidential election than Mehmet Üstünkaya, who was the club president between 1981 and 1984.
 The election was held on April 1, 1984.
 Seba got the support of 403 members whereas Üstünkaya obtained the support of 338 members.
 During this election Seba received the support of the all-time Beşiktaş legend "Baba" (Father) Hakkı Yeten.

-In his first full season he signed Branko Stanković as the new manager of the team, tried to solve the debt issues of the clubs, and started to invest in club's facilities.
+In his first full season, he hired Branko Stanković as the new manager of the team, tried to solve the debt issues of the clubs, and started to invest in club's facilities.
 Beşiktaş lost the league championship on goal difference but Seba decided to continue with Stanković.
 In January 1986, Beşiktaş won the Fleet Cup, which was the first official trophy that was won during the Seba presidency.
 On 23 February 1986, Seba was elected again and his second term started.
-At the end of 1985-86 season, Stanković's Beşiktaş won the Turkish Super League championship on goal difference.
+At the end of 1985–86 season, Stanković's Beşiktaş won the Turkish Super League championship on goal difference.
 The championship was won for the first time in four years.
 Beşiktaş closed the season by winning the Presidential Cup as well.

-During Seba's era, Beşiktaş became the dominant team in Turkey and in the 1986–1987 season reached the quarter-finals of the European Champion Clubs' Cup (known as the UEFA Champions League today) but lost to Dynamo Kyiv.
-When Seba brought British coach Gordon Milne, no one knew that Beşiktaş was set for years of dominance in the Turkish Super League.
-With a strong team of young players like "Atom Karınca" (Atom Ant) Rıza Çalımbay (team captain), Feyyaz Uçar, "Sarı Fırtına" (Blonde Storm) Metin Tekin, Ali Gültiken, Gökhan Keskin, Mehmet Özdilek and Sergen Yalçın, Beşiktaş won three League titles in a row between 1989–1992.
-Beşiktaş later became the League Champions in 1994–1995, but then went on for years to finish behind Fatih Terim's Galatasaray SK.
+During Seba's era, Beşiktaş became the dominant team in Turkey, and in the 1986–1987 season reached the quarter-finals of the European Champion Clubs' Cup (known as the UEFA Champions League today), but lost to Dynamo Kyiv.
+When Seba brought in British coach Gordon Milne, no one knew that Beşiktaş was set for years of dominance in the Turkish Super League.
+With a strong team of young players like "Atom Karınca" (Atom Ant) Rıza Çalımbay (team captain), Feyyaz Uçar, "Sarı Fırtına" (Blonde Storm) Metin Tekin, Ali Gültiken, Gökhan Keskin, Mehmet Özdilek and Sergen Yalçın, Beşiktaş won three League titles in a row between 1989 and 1992.
+Beşiktaş later became the League Champions in 1994–1995, but then went on for years to finish behind Fatih Terim's Galatasaray.

-Seba went on for a 16-year presidency as club chairman of Beşiktaş J.K.
+Seba went on for a 16-year presidency as club chairman of Beşiktaş.
 He worked with several world famous trainers like Christoph Daum, John Benjamin Toshack, and Karl Heinz Feldkamp.
 In 1998, he was elected as the chairman one more time and he announced that this was going to his final term.
 He was elected as the honorary chairman in the next financial congress in February 2000.
 Although he declared his support for Hasan Arat in the next chairman elections, Serdar Bilgili was elected on 27 March 2000 and became his successor.

-During his retirement, the honorary chairman Seba was one of the most respected figures of Beşiktaş J.K., which became a financially strong club thanks to his efforts – far stronger than the practically bankrupt club which he took over in 1984.
+During his retirement, the honorary chairman Seba was one of the most respected figures of Beşiktaş, which became a financially strong club thanks to his efforts – far stronger than the practically bankrupt club which he took over in 1984.